canonical/jaas-documentation/tutorial/deploy_jaas_microk8s.rst

 - OpenFGA: The OpenFGA charm provides authorisation, defining who is allowed to access what.
 - PostgreSQL: PostgreSQL is JIMM's database of choice and stores persistent state.
 This PostgreSQL instance is used by both JIMM and OpenFGA.
 - Vault: The Vault charm is used for storing sensitive user secrets.
-JIMM can be configured to store in plain-text in PostgreSQL but this is not recommended for a production environment.
+JIMM can be configured to store data in plain-text in PostgreSQL but this is not recommended for a production environment.
 - Ingress: There are various charms that provide ingress into a K8s cluster.
 JIMM supports `Traefik Ingress <https://charmhub.io/traefik-k8s>`__ and `Nginx Ingress Integrator <https://charmhub.io/nginx-ingress-integrator>`__, this tutorial will use the latter.

 .. note::